Babu12345/ble-plugin/plugin_config/PATENT_OVERVIEW.md

 3. Translates the profile into a series of BLE stack operations
 4. Applies the configuration through the `PluginConfig` trait to the platform-specific BLE stack (ESP32-Nimble)
 5. Returns success/error status back to the host

+**Bidirectional Data Flow**: Once configured, the system enables full bidirectional data exchange:
+- **BLE Client → Host**: Data from BLE clients (e.g., heart rate measurements from a smartwatch) flows through the plugin device and is forwarded to the host over USB/Serial
+- **Host → BLE Client**: The host can send commands/data through the plugin to connected BLE clients (e.g., notifications, characteristic value updates)
+- **Example**: A heart rate monitor sends measurements → Plugin forwards via USB → Host receives and displays data.
+Conversely, host can update characteristic values that BLE clients can read

 **Key Product Differentiator**: A host device can issue a single command to configure an entire BLE profile on a remote plugin device: